Archive HEIC to AVIF — the open-codec upgrade for iPhone libraries

 Files per batch

-HEIC to AVIF — Frequently Asked Questions
+HEIC to AVIF — archival questions

-What about Live Photos?
+What about the Live Photo motion track?

 Why Choose SciZone?